Raymond Dwek: Biography

 Dwek was educated at Carmel College, and the University of Manchester, where he studied chemistry (1960–64).
 He then went to Oxford University and Lincoln College, Oxford, where he completed his DPhil in physical chemistry in 1966.
 He became Professor of Glycobiology in 1988 in the Department of Biochemistry.
-He is an emeritus fellow of Exeter College, Oxford and co-director of the Oxford Glycobiology Institute, which he founded in 1991.
-From 2000 to 2006 he was also head of the Department of Biochemistry.
+He is an emeritus fellow of Exeter College, Oxford and since 2014, emeritus director of the Oxford Glycobiology Institute, which he founded in 1991.
+From 2000 to 2006, he was also head of the Department of Biochemistry.
 He was a member of the Board of Scientific Governors at The Scripps Research Institute from 2007 to 2015 and an Institute Professor there in 2008.
-Dwek was President of the Institute of Biology 2008–10, overseeing the merger with the UK Science Federation to form the Royal Society of Biology.
-Dwek was the Kluge Chair of Technology and Society at the Library of Congress, the US in 2007.
-He was scientific advisor to the presidents of Ben-Gurion University of the Negev in Israel from 1997 to 2019 where he helped to build the National Institute of Biotechnology in the Negev.
+Dwek was President of the Institute of Biology from 2008 to 2010, overseeing the merger with the UK Science Federation to form the Royal Society of Biology.
+Dwek was the Kluge Chair of Technology and Society at the Library of Congress in the US in 2007.
+He was scientific advisor to the presidents of Ben-Gurion University of the Negev in Israel from 1997 to 2019, where he helped to build the National Institute of Biotechnology in the Negev.
 He was also scientific advisor to the Institute of Biochemistry in Bucharest.
-Dwek was Co-chair of the UK/Israel Science Council from 2012 to 2017.
-Since 2013 Dwek has been a member of the scientific governing board of the newly established Shanghai-Tech University.
+Dwek was co-chair of the UK/Israel Science Council from 2012 to 2017.
+Since 2013, Dwek has been a member of the scientific governing board of the newly established ShanghaiTech University.